iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 |isIOidcFrontendClient|FrontendAuthorizationClient|
 |OidcFrontendClientConfiguration|BrowserAuthorizationClientConfiguration|

-## User Interface Package Changes

-Several changes were made in the @bentley/ui-* packages.
-Some components in @bentley/ui-core were deprecated in favor of components in @itwinui-react.
-A few constructs were deprecated in @bentley/ui-core package with alternatives elsewhere.
-Some older deprecated components, enums and interfaces were removed.
-These also have alternatives.

 ## Viewport.zoomToElements improvements

 [Viewport.zoomToElements]($frontend) accepts any number of element Ids and fits the viewport to the union of their [Placement]($common)s.
 A handful of shortcomings of the previous implementation have been addressed:

 * Previously, the element Ids were passed to [IModelConnection.Elements.getProps]($frontend), which returned **all** of the element's properties (potentially many megabytes of data), only to extract the [PlacementProps]($common) for each element and discard the rest.
 Now, it uses the new [IModelConnection.Elements.getPlacements]($frontend) function to query only the placements.
 * Previously, if a mix of 2d and 3d elements were specified, the viewport would attempt to union their 2d and 3d placements, typically causing it to fit incorrectly because 2d elements reside in a different coordinate space than 3d elements.
 Now, the viewport ignores 2d elements if it is viewing a 3d view, and vice-versa.

+## User Interface Package Changes

+Several changes were made in the @bentley/ui-* packages.
+Some components in @bentley/ui-core were deprecated in favor of components in @itwinui-react.
+A few constructs were deprecated in @bentley/ui-core package with alternatives elsewhere.
+Some older deprecated components, enums and interfaces were removed.
+These also have alternatives.
+A new @bentley/ui-imodel-components package has been added, and some items were moved from @bentley/ui-core and @bentley/ui-components into this new package.

 ### Deprecated Several ui-core Components in Favor of iTwinUI-react Components